Hexal16/Currencies/README.md

 * Detailed info about single currency
     * Shows history of currency rates against base(by default EUR) currencies
     * When loading rates for several years, you might need to wait a few seconds

+Note : Forgot to test this on IE earlier and it does not work very well.
+Some more adjustments would be needed to run this app correctlly on IE
+(Datepickeris faulty in IE)

 ## Running the Project Locally (Sorry, failed to set up docker)